containers/podman/docs/source/markdown/podman.1.md

 It is required to have multiple uids/gids set for a user.
 Be sure the user is present in the files `/etc/subuid` and `/etc/subgid`.

-If you have a recent version of usermod, you can execute the following commands to add the ranges to the files
+Execute the following commands to add the ranges to the files

 	$ sudo usermod --add-subuids 10000-75535 USERNAME
 	$ sudo usermod --add-subgids 10000-75535 USERNAME